DETAILED ACTION

 acquire examination data including examination values of biological examinations performed on the same subject at a plurality of time points;

-create a map based on the examination data, the map including a time-series element group in which a plurality of elements corresponding to the biological examinations performed at the plurality of time points and having a visual representation according to a degree of risk are arranged in a time-series order along a first direction; and
+create a map … the map including a time-series element group in which a plurality of elements corresponding to the biological examinations performed at the plurality of time points and having a visual representation according to a degree of risk are arranged in a time-series order along a first direction; and

-(See page 2 – “In this study, we propose a health-disease phase diagram (HDPD) that represents an individual’s health status at each time point by visualizing the boundary values of multiple biomarkers that fluctuate early in the progression process of NCDs.”, page 5 – “Higher immunoglobulin A (IgA) levels were associated with a higher risk in the HDPDs of IgA and total cholesterol (Fig. 3a–b).
+(See page 2 – “In this study, we propose a health-disease phase diagram (HDPD) that represents an individual’s health status at each time point by visualizing the boundary values of multiple biomarkers that fluctuate early in the progression process of NCDs.”, page 4 – “For biomarkers for which a lower value is a risk factor, the upper limit that induced onset prediction in the HDPDs was analyzed to investigate whether even high values could induce disease-onset prediction.
+First, we determined the upper limit of the biomarker value that induces disease-onset prediction for each value of another biomarker in HDPD.
+When all biomarker values induced a non-onset prediction, the minimum value in the HDPD was acquired as the upper limit.
+Subsequently, the range of the upper limit values was retrieved for each record.
+For biomarkers for which a high value is a risk factor, the lower limit was analyzed by the same procedure.”, page 5 – “Higher immunoglobulin A (IgA) levels were associated with a higher risk in the HDPDs of IgA and total cholesterol (Fig. 3a–b).
 High serum IgA levels may reflect the involvement of IgA nephropathy, which is a common cause of CKD [35].
 Some HDPDs exhibited no personal boundaries, whereas others displayed non-linear personal boundaries.
 Additionally, there were cases in which the known knowledge and risk value were reversed up and down, such as total cholesterol (Fig. 3a).
 Even for the same participant, the personal boundaries in the HDPDs changed over time (Fig. 3c).
 In this example, a clinically valid combination of decreased eGFR and increased blood glucose level forms a boundary in the direction of onset.
 Before and after the baseline year (X + 2), when the participant entered the future-onset area, the actual measured values of eGFR and blood glucose showed fluctuations in the surrounding area.
-The personal boundaries also changed annually, depending on the state of the other parameters, indicating changes in the target values in the intervention.”
+The personal boundaries also changed annually, depending on the state of the other parameters, indicating changes in the target values in the intervention.”.
+Also see legend of Fig. 3 which indicates that the color pink is associated with Onset, while the color blue is associated with Non-onset.
+The Examiner asserts that said Onset and Non-onset equates to normalized risk values.
 However, while heavily implied due to the use of machine learning, Nakamura does not explicitly disclose “a medical information processing apparatus comprising: processing circuitry” See at least Jacobs, Claim 10 – “processing device configured with processor executable instructions to perform operation comprising”.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Nakamura to utilize the teachings of Jacobs since it may allow data of Nakamura to be processed faster.

 Nakamura does not explicitly disclose control a display unit to display the map.
 (While Nakamura features several figures displaying the certain biomarker measurements and their associated risk of disease (see at least Figs. 3-5), Nakamura does not explicitly disclose the display of said figures on a display unit.
 See Jacobs, Col. 2, Lines 22-23 – “The heatmap can also be outputted to a graphical user interface.”
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Nakamura to utilize the teachings of Jacob since it would allow for the digital display of the determined information of Nakamura.)

-Nakamura does not fully disclose wherein the processing circuitry is further configured to create the3 map in which a plurality of the time-series element groups corresponding to the plurality of types of biological examinations are arranged along a second direction different from the first direction.
+Nakamura does not fully disclose wherein, in the map, the plurality of time-series element groups corresponding to the plurality of types of biological examinations are arranged along a second direction different from the first direction.
 Nakamura features clinical results (i.e., biological examinations) on a separate axis from time periods (see at least Fig. 3c which features Blood Glucose vs Year X, X+1, etc., or Fig. 4c).
 However, Nakamura does not feature a plurality of types of biological examinations.
 See Williams page 1 – “Functional Heatmap offers time-series data visualization through a Master Panel page, and Combined page to answer each of the three time-series questions.
 It dissects the complex multi-omics time-series readouts into patterned clusters with associated biological functions.”, page 3 – “Users may notice that there are many miscellaneous applications for Functional Heatmap besides genetics.
 These include multi-dimensional continuous time-series data from biological analytes (protein, metabolite, microbiome, etc.), financial data, or engineering data.”, and Fig2c – “Shows the gene expression heatmaps split out by tissue”.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Nakamura to utilize the teachings of Williams since it would allow users to identify a cascade of functional changes over a time variable (Page 1).

 Regarding claim 6, Nakamura discloses The medical information processing apparatus according to claim 1, wherein the processing circuitry is further configured to